kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

     e.BaseSalary,
     d.DepartmentName,
     e.MiddleName,
-    e.Title
+    e.JobTitle
 FROM Employees e
 INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1
   AND (e.HireDate > '2020-12-31' OR e.BaseSalary > 80000)
   AND d.Budget > 200000
-  AND (e.MiddleName IS NULL OR e.Title LIKE '%Director%') ORDER BY e.BaseSalary DESC;
+  AND (e.MiddleName IS NULL OR e.JobTitle LIKE '%Director%') ORDER BY e.BaseSalary DESC;
 ```